anjalisingh/kotlin-mvvm-lifecycle/README.md

 On the command line, enter:
 	git clone https://rogue_anji@bitbucket.org/rogue_anji/clone-reddit.git

 Android Studio
 	- Import the project cloned above
 	- Run the project
 	- For testing, go to the test directory com/test/clonereddit and right click to run "Tests in clonereddit"

 Command Line - Go to the directory where you cloned the repo
 	- cd clone-reddit (Make sure you see "gradlew" in this directory)
+	- add the android sdk location by adding "local.properties" file at this location
 	- run the project from the terminal "./gradlew installDebug".
 	- test the project "./gradlew test".